marcho4917/marcho4917/README.md

 ## My goals
 - Get a job as a software tester 💁
-- ISTQB Certificate (first exam, date: 8 May 2024) 🚀
+- ISTQB Certificate (pass first exam, date: 8 May 2024) 🚀
-- Tests automation 🔎
+- Master tests automation 🔎